mattschlosser/cotw-bash-scripts/README.md

 would download all data for Thailand from geonames.org and then import it into a local sqlite3 database.

+You can run this multiple times to import all the different countries.

 # Parse csv
 The second script will parse the empty csv from the [website](https://translator-client-qa.taethni.com/), getting the geonames id